Mom's Best Recipes

 Is broccolini the same as broccoli?

-Do I need to blanch broccolini first?
+Do I have to blanch it first?

 How do I keep the garlic from burning?